 I’ve been making a mess lately.

-A mess that starts with slurpy delicious noodles and ends with creamy healthy sauce.
+A mess that starts with slurpy delicious noodles and ends with creamy fettuccine alfredo sauce.

 I’m of the belief that Alfredo sauce is King.
 Even deep red tomato sauces (which are supposed to be deep and red) are at their best with the addition of a little cream.
 Which makes them not deep red anymore and more like a pinky-orange.
 Pink is fun, right?
 It’s just like I just try to make everything into Alfredo.
 That’s just what it’s like.

 The truth about Fettuccine Alfredo, besides the truth that it’s the most cozy and comforting food known to humans, is that it has no business being in my life after I’ve spent the last 8 meals filling up on corn, pumpkin bars, and stuffing.
 And PS: thank goodness that stuff makes great leftovers considering my Gatorade and cracker sickie Thanksgiving eats.
 If I may digress for a second, why is stuffing so.so.so.good?
 And with gravy?
 Ugh.
 The glory of eating again.